 22. Ditch one bad habit

-It could be nail-biting, smoking, eating out of boredom, etc.
+It could be nail-biting, smoking, eating out of boredom, not flossing regularly, etc.

 Just pick one bad habit that’s dragging you down and work on eliminating it from your life.